-- Go to the Text tab and place a ‘Vision Board’ title to the top of your template in your favourite font.
+- Go to the Text tab and place a ‘Vision Board’ title at the top of your template in your favourite font.

 - Next, you will have to find images that fit your goals and fill your vision board!
-If you are choosing to keep your vision board private use images from Google, Pinterest, Tumblr, or other websites.
-If you are choosing to publish or share your vision board online take images from PicJumbo, stock photos, or use your own!
+If you choose to keep your vision board private, use images from Google, Pinterest, Tumblr, or other websites.
+If you choose to publish or share your vision board online, take pictures from PicJumbo, stock photos, or use your own!